 Other scholarships available to Native American students

 The Catawba Indian Nation is a member of United South and Eastern Tribes, Inc. (USET).
-That makes all Catawba tribal members eligible to apply for one of their scholarships.
+That makes all Catawba Nation citizens eligible to apply for one of their scholarships.
 Here is some information about their scholarship program.

 What: The United South and Eastern Tribes provides supplemental scholarships in the amount of $500 to Indian students in the USET service area.

 Who: Supplemental monies are awarded to USET area Indian students who are enrolled members of one of the twenty-six USET member Tribes.

 How: Applications are reviewed according to the following criteria:

 1. demonstrated need for financial assistance;

 3. current enrollment or acceptance in a post-secondary educational institution